Estimating the impact of the RTS,S/AS01 malaria vaccine in Benin: A mathematical modelling study

 Background

 Malaria constitutes a major public health burden in sub-Saharan Africa.
-It remains the primary health concern in health care institutions and the leading cause of death in children under five years of age.
-Since October 2021, the World Health Organization (WHO) has recommended the RTS,S/AS01 malaria vaccine in children in sub-Saharan Africa and other high burden areas where Plasmodium falciparum transmission is moderate to high.
+It remains a key health concern and the leading cause of death in children under five years of age in Benin.
+Since October 2021, the World Health Organization has recommended the use of malaria vaccines for the prevention of Plasmodium falciparum malaria in children living in malaria endemic areas, prioritizing areas of moderate and high transmission in sub-Saharan Africa.
 However, with the exception of Ghana, there is a scarcity of studies modelling the potential impact of the RTS,S/AS01 vaccine in the context of West Africa.
-This study addresses a gap in research by modelling the additional impact of malaria childhood vaccination on Plasmodium falciparum malaria transmission in Benin.
+This study addresses a gap in research by modelling the impact of malaria childhood vaccination on Plasmodium falciparum malaria transmission in Benin.

 Methods

 A compartmental mathematical model has been developed to estimate clinical and severe malaria cases averted in children under the age of five with the primary series (3 doses) of the RTS,S/AS01 malaria vaccine in Benin.
-Key features of the model include seasonality and the use of insecticide-treated bed nets.
-Over a period of 10 years, a number of scenarios of vaccine, coverage are simulated.
-These scenarios included vaccination introduction at different coverage levels to supplement the use of Insecticide-treated bed nets to assess the impact of the RTS,S/AS01 vaccine on malaria transmission in Benin.
+Over a period of 10 years, scenarios including vaccine introduction at different coverage levels to supplement the use of long-lasting insecticidal nets to assess the impact of the RTS,S/AS01 vaccine on malaria transmission in Benin are modelled.

 Results

-The model projected outcomes in terms of malaria burden alleviation by childhood vaccination in Benin.
-The combination of malaria childhood vaccination at a coverage equivalent to the national DTP3 and the current uptake of insecticide-treated bed nets is projected to lead to a 45% reduction in malaria cases and deaths among children under five years old in the country from 2025 to 2034.
-However, a decrease in the use of ITN is projected to lead to an increase in malaria burden, surpassing baseline levels despite vaccine introduction.
+The model projected malaria burden alleviation by malaria vaccination in Benin.
+The combination of childhood malaria vaccination at a coverage equivalent to the national DTP3 coverage and the current use of long-lasting insecticidal nets is projected to result in 40% reduction in malaria clinical cases and deaths among children under five years old compared to using nets alone, from 2025 to 2034.
+However, if the introduction of a malaria vaccine has the unintended consequence of decreased net use, cumulative benefits may be offset.
+A 1.5-fold decrease in the use of long-lasting insecticidal nets is projected to result in an increase in malaria burden, surpassing baseline levels despite the introduction of the vaccine.

 Conclusion

-Child vaccination is expected to avert clinical and severe cases of malaria and is an additional tool to advance malaria control efforts in Benin.
+This modelling exercise concludes that childhood vaccination is expected to avert clinical and severe cases of malaria and is an additional tool to advance malaria control efforts in Benin but potential unintended consequences of a reduction in net usage may reduce these gains.